aaemnnosttv/wp-sqlite-integration/readme.txt

 First of all, you've got to prepare WordPress installation.
 See [Installing Wordpress ](http://codex.wordpress.org/Installing_WordPress) section in the Codex.

 After checking the prerequisites and unzipping the WordPress archive file, you must rename wp-contig-sample.php file to wp-config.php and do some editting as the [Codex page](http://codex.wordpress.org/Editing_wp-config.php) says.
-Please follow the instructions *except* the database settings.
+Please follow the Codex' instructions *except* the database settings.

 When you finish, you can add optional settings.
-Follow the steps below:
+This is not required.
+If you don't need optional settings, you don't have to edit wp-config.php any more.

 * If you want to put the SQLite database file to the directory different from the default setting (wp-content/database), you can add the line below (don't forget to add a trailing slash):